gavinmischler/gavinmischler.github.io/_pages/publications.md

 ([Paper](https://doi.org/10.1038/s41598-020-79756-3))

-Béjar, Benjamín and Gavin Mischler.
+Béjar, Benjamín, and Gavin Mischler.
 "A finite rate of innovation approach for the estimation of a stream of decaying exponentials."
-2020 54th Asilomar Conference on Signals, Systems, and Computers, (2020): 1497-1501.
+In 2020 54th Asilomar Conference on Signals, Systems, and Computers, pp. 1497-1501.
+IEEE, 2020.

 ([Paper](https://doi-org.ezproxy.cul.columbia.edu/10.1109/IEEECONF51394.2020.9443495)) ([Code](https://github.com/gavinmischler/spikeFRInder))